UnMaestro/Maestros-CS2-PolishOverrider/_BaseModule/README.md

 # Polish Vanilla Theme Overrider

 Hello and Hallo.
-This is a **EU** and **NA** Vanilla Theme Overrider that turns Vanilla Signs, Roadmarkings and Decals to German ones.
+This is a **EU** and **NA** Vanilla Theme Overrider that turns Vanilla Signs, Roadmarkings and Decals to Polish ones.

-### Functions
+## Functions
 - Works **automaticly**, you don't need any knowledge whatsoever!
 - Dynamic working Street Signs
 - Dynamic working Bus/Tram Signs with max.
-3 Lines displayed
+7 Lines displayed
 - Bicycle Parking Spots
 - 3D Model Signs